 Still on the ground, I scream but barely hear myself beneath that horrible noise.
 I see the trees and the earth splintering and shattering and turning to dust all around us, as if the world itself is ending.
 I hurriedly cover my ears with the most powerful shield I can muster, and it too vibrates and trembles, even closer to breaking from this simple soundwave than it was from AK-A-13’s blows.

 Blood leaks out from my nose and covers my lips.
 My teeth ache.
 All the muscles in my body are shivering.
 Even my eyeballs are twitching painfully, as if getting ready to burst.
-Tears of blood cover my cheeks and drip down to the ground.
+Tears of blood flow down my cheeks and drip down to the ground.

 But then, it really does.